 - The 1000BASE-T standard does not support forced mode.
-Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - 10GBASE-SFP+ connections are fixed at 10G full duplex.
-Auto-negotiation must be disabled before you can configure or force an RJ-45 interface to use the Flow Control option. - When auto-negotiation is enabled with the negotiation command8, the switch will negotiate the best settings for a link based on the capabilities command.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or - When auto-negotiation is enabled with the negotiation command, the switch will negotiate the best settings for a link based on the capabilities command.
 When auto-negotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands.